 - General Fund: (pgs.
-1-5) is used to describe financial management and daily operations of the District. - Debt Service Fund: (pg.
-6) this is mandatory to meet long term General Obligation bonded indebtedness incurred in 2011, 2012 which was used to refinance the 1998 and 2000 Revenue Bonds, 2013 which refinanced the 2007 G.O.
-Bond, and 2016 which funded Phase 3 Schedule 1 and 2 Projects, replacing water lines in various locations, and the installation of the systemwide smart water grid system, and 2022 G.O.
+1-5) is used to describe financial management and daily operations of the district. - Debt Service Fund: (pg.
+6) This is mandatory to meet long term General Obligation bonded indebtedness incurred in 2011, 2012 which was used to refinance the 1998 and 2000 Revenue Bonds, 2013 which refinanced the 2007 G.O.
+Bond, and 2016 which funded Phase 3 Schedule 1 and 2 Projects, replacing water lines in various locations, and the installation of the systemwide smart water grid system, and 2021 G.O.
 Bond which was used to fund Phase 4, Beaver Creek Source Water Project.
-The District receives these funds through property taxes. - Revenue Bond Reserve Fund: (pg.
-7) this is mandatory to meet the annual 2012 and 2020 Revenue Bond obligations.
-The 2012 Bond funded the construction of the District's Operations Facilities (Administration Office and Shop Buildings) and the 2020 Revenue Bond funded the refinancing of Cashmere Valley Bank Line of Credit and partly funded the Beaver Creek Source Water Project.
+The district receives these funds through property taxes. - Revenue Bond Reserve Fund: (pg.
+7) This is mandatory to meet the annual 2012, 2020, and 2022 Revenue Bond obligations.
+The 2012 Bond funded the construction of the District's Operations Facilities (Administration Office and Shop Buildings); the 2020 Revenue Bond funded the refinancing of Cashmere Valley Bank Line of Credit and partly funded the Beaver Creek Source Water Project; and the 2022 Revenue Bond also partly funded the Beaver Creek Source Water Project.
 The funds to meet the annual obligations are received as a transfer from the General Fund. - Capital Projects Fund: (pg.
-8) this is mandatory to maintain financial information for major system improvement projects; funds are received from loans, grants, or transfers from the General Fund, Water Source Improvement Reserves, and SDC Funds. - Reserve Funds: (pgs.
-9 through 13) this is used to provide specific uses related to, USDA Rural Development Reserve Funds, Short Lived Assets Replacement Account/Depreciation of rolling stock and equipment, System Development Charges (SDC's), Water Source & Distribution Improvements, and Property Building Reserves.
+8) This is mandatory to maintain financial information for major system improvement projects; funds are received from loans, grants, or transfers from the General Fund, Water Source Improvement Reserves, and SDC Funds. - Reserve Funds: (pgs.
+9 through 13) This is used to provide specific uses related to, USDA Rural Development Reserve Funds, Short Lived Assets Replacement Account/Depreciation of rolling stock and equipment, System Development Charges (SDC's), Water Source & Distribution Improvements, and Property Building Reserves.

 The tax levy in the General Fund represents the District's permanent rate that can be used for operations which is \$.1259 per \$1,000 of the assessed value of the District.
-The Exempt Bond amount is \$1,444,920 as the ad valorem property taxes to be certified for collection to pay Bond indebtedness, there is unappropriated ending fund balance in the Debt Service Fund to meet the debt obligations before taxes are collected.
+The Exempt Bond amount is \$1,125,000 as the ad valorem property taxes to be certified for collection to pay Bond indebtedness, there is an unappropriated ending fund balance in the Debt Service Fund to meet the debt obligations before taxes are collected.

-A 5.9% COLA increase is expected for this fiscal year.
-Last year's Health Insurance Premium increased by 7% and is projected to increase again this year by 5% beginning July 1, 2022.
-Beginning July 1, 2021, the PERS employer contribution rate increased to 21.64% and the OPSRP rate increased to 17.59%, it is expected that these rates will remain static until June 30, 2023.
-The District does not pay the employees required 6% contribution.
+An 8.7% COLA increase is expected for this fiscal year.
+Last year's Health Insurance Premium increased by 5% and is projected to increase again this year by 2% beginning July 1, 2023.
+Beginning July 1, 2023, the PERS employer contribution rate will increase to 21.70% and the OPSRP rate will increase to 18.65%, it is expected that these rates will remain static until June 30, 2025.
+The district does not pay the employees' required 6% contribution.

-As a reminder, budget changes must be completed prior to adjournment of the meeting.
+As a reminder, budget changes must be completed prior to the adjournment of the meeting.
 If subsequent meetings are necessary, this meeting should be recessed.
-A budget hearing is scheduled for May 12, 2022, and with the approval of the Budget Committee, adoption of the Budget can be scheduled for June 9, 2022, which is the SRWD regular monthly board meeting.
+A budget hearing is scheduled for May 11, 2023, and with the approval of the Budget Committee, adoption of the Budget can be scheduled for June 8, 2023, which is the SRWD's regular monthly board meeting.